rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

 Ingredients
 -----------
-- 5 pounds meaty short ribs on the bone, 2-3 inches thick
+- 5 pounds (2.26 kg) meaty short ribs on the bone, 2-3 inches thick
 - Salt
 - Neutral tasting oil, such as canola or grapeseed
 - 1/4 cup (60 grams) soy sauce